 Peterborough Historical Society changes name, adds some culture

-The Peterborough Historical Society building, circa 1930, is now to be called the Monadnock Center for History and Culture.
-(Courtesy)
+PETERBOROUGH - The Peterborough Historical Society announced this week that it is now the Monadnock Center for History and Culture.

 "It is a really exciting time," said Gordon Peery, president of the Peterborough Historical Society's Board.